oskord-sudo/amneziawg-openwrt/README.md

 3. Update package feeds by running: `{path to openwrt dir}/scripts/feeds update -a`

 4. Shall you build the firmware with the `amneziawg-go` package, please make sure the included Go package version is `1.25.0` or higher.
-Most OpenWRT versions except `SNAPSHOT` have older Go versions.
+Most OpenWrt versions have older Go versions.
 To upgrade:
-   - Clone the latest OpenWRT Packages repository: `git clone https://github.com/openwrt/packages.git`.
+   - Clone the latest OpenWrt Packages repository: `git clone https://github.com/openwrt/packages.git`.
    - Replace `{path to openwrt dir}/feeds/packages/lang/golang` with the one from the cloned repository at `{path to the cloned repository}/packages/lang/golang`.

 5. Install packages by running: `{path to openwrt dir}/scripts/feeds install -a`